 If you have been charged with committing a crime, you must raise all possible defenses you can and take any other helpful steps to fight the charges against you.
 You have too much at stake not to.
 One way to do this is to file a motion to suppress evidence.
 This can be an extremely useful strategy in your criminal defense.
 However, you cannot expect to successfully file these motions on your own.
 You will need the help of an experienced criminal defense attorney.
+See how hiring an attorney can help if you are charged with a crime.

 What Is a Motion to Suppress Evidence?